NaluKit/nalu/etc/wiki/16 Tracking.md

 }
 ```

-Now, Nalu will call the `track`-method everytime a routing occurs.
+Now, Nalu will call the `track`-method every time a routing occurs.
 All you have to do is to code the server call and define the data to send to the server.

 Inside the tracker you will have access to the application context and to the event bus.

 ## Tracking none Routing Actions
-In many cases the routing informations are not enough to track.
+In many cases the routing information is not enough to track.
 To track these things:

 * create an event